blog posts

 Linux partitioning

 Select the remaining free space according to the image below and configure the system files of the root partition with Ext4.
-Also, you can create root, swap, and home sections separately; But it is recommended to put everything, even exchange, in the root partition.
+You can also create root, swap, and home sections separately, but it is recommended that you put everything, even exchange, in the root partition.

 Linux partitioning

-To be more sure, after configuring the partitions, check again that the desired Flash or external memory is selected as the bootloader installation location, and now click the Install button to be redirected to the Timezone settings page and select your time zone.
-Then you need to define the username and password and click continue to start the installation officially.
+To be sure, after configuring the partitions, check again that the desired Flash or external memory is selected as the Flashoader installation location.
+Then click the Install button to be redirected to the Timezone settings page, where you can choose your time zone.
+Then, you need to define the username and password and click continue to start the installation officially.

 Installing Ubuntu on a flash drive

 If you’ve ever installed Ubuntu, you’ll notice that this method is much slower than usual.
 In any case, wait for the operation to complete.
-Upon completion of the installation, a message will appear in which the option Continue Testing and Restart Now will be seen.
+Upon completion of the installation, a message will appear indicating that the options Continue Testing and Restart Now will be seen.

 Installing Ubuntu on a flash drive

-Do not click Restart Now because we need to reset the ESP partition settings before restarting.
-So, tap on Continue Testing.
+Do not click Restart Now.
+Before restarting, we need to reset the ESP partition settings.
+Tap on Continue Testing.

 Step 4: You can re-enable the ESP flag in the primary partition.
 So, run the Fparted program and select the previously enabled ticks.
-If you accidentally restarted the system before re-enabling these ticks on the primary ESP partition, there is nothing to worry about.
+There is nothing to worry about if you accidentally restarted the system before re-enabling these ticks on the primary ESP partition.

-In this case, because there is no ESP partition on the computer, its operating system will not boot without the Flash you created.
-This method can also make it difficult for other people to access the operating system.
+In this case, because the computer does not have an ESP partition, its operating system will not boot without the Flash you created.
+This method can also make the operating system complex for other people.
 However, you can restore the original ESP partition flags after rebooting.
 Finally, a full version of Ubuntu is installed on the Flash; now, the live OS can be turned off.

-In addition to Linux, this program has also been published for Windows and macOS platforms.
+This program has also been published for Windows, MacOS, and Linux.
 Therefore, using this Gparted software to restore Flash with the live operating system is better.
-So, with its help, delete all partitions and create a new section with FAT32 or NTFS formats.
+With iFlashlp, delete all partitions and create a new section with FAT32 or NTFS formats.

 Installing Ubuntu on Flash with mkusb

 By creating a permanent Flash Live, the user can use it like an operating system installed on a computer or laptop.
-In this case, without worrying about deletion, you can install desired programs, save files, customize the design and access them after restarting, and have a portable operating system.
-Like the previous method, in this method, a flash memory of at least 64 GB or higher is required.
+In this case, without worrying about deletion, you can install desired programs, save files, customize the design, and access them after restarting, and have a portable operating system.
+Like the previous method, a flash memory of at least 64 GB or higher is required in this method.

 The mkusb program is not installed by default on Ubuntu, and to install it, you must first add the Universe repository to the system.